ScottStevenWhite/swan-health/README.md

      - Show store-wise breakdown.
      - Surface deals and substitutions.

-4. **Keep food waste down**
+4. **Keep food waste down** (progressively)
+   - v1: Simple reuse of perishable ingredients within the week and “use-up” recipes.
+   - v2+: Incorporate WasteLog signals, at-risk ingredients, and leftovers more deeply.
    - Design plans that:
      - Reuse perishable items across adjacent days.
      - Leverage “use-up” meals (soups, stir-fries, frittatas) for likely leftovers.
-   - Use WasteLog (future) and ShoppingList deltas to:
-     - Infer which ingredients often get wasted.
-     - Bias future plans toward:
-       - Frozen/shelf-stable alternatives.
-       - Smaller batch sizes or different recipes.

 5. **Ensure every family member hits their nutritional targets**
-   - Use Family Scaling Engine:
+   - Use the **Family Scaling Engine**:
      - Compute batch sizes and per-person portions from a single dish.
    - Ensure:
      - Per-person calorie target (± allowed margin).
      - Macro alignment.
-     - Coverage of key micronutrients over the week.
+     - Coverage of key micronutrients over the week (planner-level, not micro-managed in scaling).

 6. **Account for supplements and prescriptions**
    - Integrate supplement/med schedules into the plan: